-- Knowledge-How vs Knowledge-That

-- Riding a bicycle

-- ► That the square root of 25 is 5.

-- ► Focus on knowledge-that

-- Knowledge-that appears to be related to belief.

-- Both belief and knowledge are relations between people and propositions.
+- Knowing a person vs knowing a fact - put aside the former - Knowledge-How vs Knowledge-That - Riding a bicycle or making an omelet - That the square root of 25 is 5, that Albany is the capital of New York - Focus on knowledge-that (propositional knowledge) - Knowledge-that appears to be related to belief. - Both belief and knowledge are relations between people and propositions.